 Student – $1,000

-Winners will be announced at the annual Seattle Design Festival, the largest design event in the Pacific Northwest gathering 30,000 attendees annually.
+Winners were announced at the annual Seattle Design Festival, the largest design event in the Pacific Northwest gathering 30,000 attendees annually.
 Winners and select entries will be exhibited in Seattle, Washington at the Center for Architecture & Design.
 Winning entries will be featured online and in print publication.

 July 19 – Jury deliberation